 As the words “ledor va’dor” state, “from generation to generation,” so we are proud that one of our kids, my daughter, Rebeca Orantes, now a young woman of 21, is considering becoming a rabbi.
 We know she needs to surpass a lot of obstacles, but we hope it could become a reality one day.

 We have had many opportunities to increase our knowledge about Judaism, and that has made us more responsible, and our community even more committed.
 Some of our members have attended special events in Porto Alegre, and Mr. Santiago Castañeda went to attend a Chazzanim special course.
-Also members of Adat Israel have attended WUPJ biennials in Orlando and Rio de Janeiro, Brazil, with help from Rabbi Elyse, Kulanu, and special friends.
+Also, members of Adat Israel have attended WUPJ biennials in Orlando and Rio de Janeiro, Brazil, with help from Rabbi Elyse, Kulanu, and special friends.
 Two of our members attended a special young adult camp at Brandeis Collegiate Institute held near Los Angeles, California.

-As if the big gift of becoming Jews wasn’t enough, we also have received beautiful Judaica that helps us to comply with the mitzvot for Shabbat, Pesach, Chanukah and more.
+As if the big gift of becoming Jews wasn’t enough, we also have received a beautiful Judaica that helps us to comply with the mitzvot for Shabbat, Pesach, Chanukah, and more.
 We have received boxes of matzah that we cannot obtain easily in Guatemala, but the most important gift is our Sefer Torah.
 As everything that happens to Adat Israel seems miraculous, this gift of a Torah is not the exception.
 There was a community in Pine Bluff, Arkansas that sadly closed its doors.
 They had two Sifrei Torah in their Aron Hakodesh.
-The board of directors contacted the authorities of World Union for Progressive Judaism asking what they could suggest they do with them.
+The board of directors contacted the authorities of the World Union for Progressive Judaism asking what they could suggest they do with them.
 They agreed to send one to Israel and the other one to ADAT ISRAEL in Guatemala!!! of course with Rabbi Elyse’s intervention.
 We felt very happy and we prepared everything to receive such a big gift.
-Rabbi Elyse came with Rabbi Joseph Edelheit representing WUPJ, Rabbi Gene Levy from Arkansas and Karen Kahn Weinberg and her husband Dan, a wonderful couple from the Synagogue donating the Torah.
+Rabbi Elyse came with Rabbi Joseph Edelheit representing WUPJ, Rabbi Gene Levy from Arkansas, and Karen Kahn Weinberg and her husband Dan, a wonderful couple from the Synagogue donating the Torah.
 We spent a beautiful Shabbat time with all of them.
 In this last Simcha Torah, we all danced with it.
-In 2015 one of our members, Mrs. Iris Medina, decided to make Aliyah to Israel.
+In 2015 one of our members, Mrs. Iris Medina decided to make Aliyah to Israel.
 Rabbi Elyse gave her a lot of help and now she is living in Quiriat Gat in Israel.
-Every time she goes to the Kotel, she adds a little paper asking blessings for Adat Israel in Guatemala.
+Every time she goes to the Kotel, she adds a little paper asking for blessings for Adat Israel in Guatemala.

 Kulanu has been central is helping us achieve these goals, in sponsoring us to go to conventions, in sending us rabbinic interns like Margo Hughes-Robinson of the Jewish Theological Seminary who taught us deeply over the summer, in helping to fund our online courses, in helping to fund rabbis to come for conversions, in sending our young people to have amazing experiences.
 We could not do so much of what we do without Kulanu’s strong support.
-We still need to grow, but we are confident that as with everything that has happened to us, we will have the opportunity and the blessing to become a great reform synagogue to receive all our Jewish family around the world.
+We still need to grow, but we are confident that with everything that has happened to us, we will have the opportunity and the blessing to become a great reform synagogue to receive all our Jewish families around the world.

 by Jeannette Orantes